-If you were unable to record any of the shipping information in TRACK, please send it in this message.
-Also, if you have any additional information about the shipping such as the routing, this would be a good place to send it.
+If you have any additional information about the shipping such as the routing, this would be a good place to send it.

 9.9.3 Additional Experiments Comments

 If you have become aware of any additional problems or if there is any special information you either have discovered since the experiment ended or forgot to place in the Stop message, this is a good place to send it.
 You can of course send follow-up information as often as necessary.